lena-kilian/lena-kilian.github.io/abm/index.md

 fig = pyplot.figure(figsize=(8, 8))
 ```

+Second, an `update` function needs to be defined.
+This contains all functions we want to occur in the final animation (`move_agent`, `eat`, `regurgitate`, `grass_grow`, `share`).
+Thus, `update` can be used as a replacement for using the other functions individually.
+Moreover, `update` scatters each iteration onto `fig`.
+In order to only dispaly agents' most recent positions, `fig` is also cleared in each iteration of `update`.

 ```
-# defining the functions
 def update(frame_number):
-    # makes agents eat, share, move and displays the chart
     fig.clear()
     pyplot.imshow(environment)
     pyplot.ylim(0, 100)
     pyplot.xlim(0, 100)
-    random.shuffle(agents) # shuffles the order in which agents are moved, receive resources, etc. --> important for share function agents[0].grass_grow() # has to be outside so that it doesn't grow after each inididual agent moved for i in range(len(agents)):
+    random.shuffle(agents) # shuffles the order in which agents are manipulated, so that the sharing order shuffles agents[0].grass_grow() # has to be outside so that it doesn't grow after each inidividual agent moved for i in range(len(agents)):
         agents[i].eat()
         agents[i].regurgitate()